fjalvingh/8bit-busdisplay/README.md

 ## Installing the prerequisite software (Linux/Ubuntu)

-I do not use Windows (I hate and detest Microsof) so for that you're on your own.
+I do not use Windows (I hate and detest Microsoft) so for that you're on your own.
 I followed the instructions from here: [https://michael-crum.com/attiny1616/], many thanks to Michael!

 Basically, you do: